Some posts contain compensated links. Please read this disclaimer for more info.

 This is one of those little known Greek islands that we wonder about – as in, why is it not more popular?

 There are so many beautiful beaches in Syros that I don’t even know where to start!
 And the best part is that they are never as busy as the neighboring islands.

 Galissas is one of our favorites.
 It is surrounded by hills and rocks in an isolated bay west of the island, making it very secluded – almost like you have a paradise island to yourself.
 It is clean and clear turquoise water will have you chomping at the bits to visit again.

 And when you are done with the sun, the beach has a delicious restaurant called Aventura, where delicious traditional Greek dishes are cooked to perfection.
 Try a parsley salad, a signature Syros dish.
 You will be licking your chops for more.

 Read A Book At The Grand Town Hall

 Syros was an important shopping and production center and one of the most visited islands in the Aegean Sea centuries ago.
 You will notice the effects of the big financial boom the most in the beautiful neoclassical architecture.

-See a world-class performance at the Apollo Theatre
+See a world-class performance at the Apollo Theatre.

 Built in the 19th century, the building is a replica of the famous La Scala di Milano, but on a smaller scale.
 Though, the structure had a hard time aging through the times.
-The Apollo Theatre had to close its doors and undergo a long period of reconstruction and restoration before it was reopened in 2000.
+The Apollo Theatre had to close its doors and undergo a long reconstruction and restoration period before it was reopened in 2000.